AdobeDocs/experience-manager-65.en/help/sites-deploying/sustainable-upgrades.md

 * **Abstract (granite:AbstractArea)** - Defines a node as abstract.
 Nodes can be overlaid or inherited ( `sling:resourceSupertype`) but must not be used directly ( `sling:resourceType`).

 * **Final (granite:FinalArea)** - Defines a node as final.
-Nodes classified as final cannot be overlaid or inherited.
+Nodes classified as final ideally should not be overlaid or inherited.
 Final nodes can be used directly via `sling:resourceType`.
-Subnodes under final node are considered internal by default
+Subnodes under final node are considered internal by default.

-* **Internal (granite:InternalArea)** - Defines a node as internal.
-Nodes classified as internal cannot be overlaid, inherited, or used directly.
+* ***Internal (granite:InternalArea)*** *- *Defines a node as internal.
+Nodes classified as internal ideally should not be overlaid, inherited, or used directly.
 These nodes are meant only for internal functionality of AEM

 * **No Annotation** - Nodes inherit classification based on the tree hierachy.
 The / root is by default Public. **Nodes with a parent classified as Internal or Final are also to be treated as Internal.**